418sec/node-qhash/Readme.md

 Set a property on the `target` hash by dotted name.
 Any missing internal hashes are created as necessary.
 Returns the `value`.

-It is possible to set a properto to `undefined`, which will be indinstinguishable from an unset property.
+It is possible to set a property to `undefined`, which will be indinstinguishable from an unset property.

     qhash.set({}, 'a', 1);              // => { a: 1 }